steg0/tabletool/src/main/resources/README.txt

 Closing also closes any underlying ResultSet.
 Normally, the tool leaves ResultSets open, but closes them when:

-(A) a subsequent query is submitted over the connection; and, as mentioned, (B) the result table is closed (either with the UI action or by closing the tab).
+(A) a subsequent query is submitted over the connection; or, as mentioned, (B) the result table is closed (either with the UI action or by closing the tab); or (C) the connection definition is set to disallow updatable ResultSets.

 Some JDBC drivers close ResultSets automatically when the cursor moves beyond the last row.